theoariandi92-hue/llm-playground/README.md

 * Python
 * Ollama
 * OpenAI API
+* FastAPI
 * Pydantic
 * Pandas
+* Pytest
 * uv

 ---

-# Future Roadmap
+# Next Steps

-## Platform

-* Provider interface (`BaseLLMProvider`)
-* Model factory pattern
-* Prompt versioning

-## Evaluation

-* Confusion matrix reporting
-* Automated benchmark reports
+* Add Gemini and Anthropic providers
-* LLM-as-a-Judge evaluation
+* Expand evaluation datasets
-* Cost tracking
-* Robust error analysis

-## Applications

-* FastAPI service
+* Add benchmark reporting
-* Batch inference pipelines
+* Experiment with RAG pipelines
-* Embedding models
-* Retrieval-Augmented Generation (RAG)
-* Agent workflows
+* Build simple agent workflows

-## Engineering

-* Unit tests
-* Integration tests
-* CI/CD pipeline
-* Docker support
+* Containerize the application with Docker

 ---

-# Learning Objectives

-This repository serves as a practical playground for:

-* LLM application development
-* Prompt engineering
+# Why This Project?

+Most LLM demos stop at generating a response.

+This project focuses on the surrounding engineering challenges:

-* Structured generation
+* Structured outputs
+* Evaluation and benchmarking
+* Provider abstraction
-* Model evaluation
+* Testing
-* Benchmarking methodologies
+* API development
-* Production AI system design
+* Building reusable application components

-The goal is to build intuition around selecting, evaluating, and deploying language models based on measurable business and engineering outcomes rather than model capability alone.
+The goal is to better understand how to select, evaluate, and deploy language models using measurable engineering metrics rather than relying solely on subjective comparisons.